 Thistlethwaite, J & Dallest, K 2014, 'Interprofessional teamwork: still haven't decided what we are educating for?', Medical Education, vol. 48, no. 6, pp. 556-558.View/Download from: Publisher's site

-Gittell, JH, Godfrey, M & Thistlethwaite, J 2013, 'Interprofessional collaborative practice and relational coordination: improving healthcare through relationships.', Journal of interprofessional care, vol. 27, no. 3, pp. 210-213.View/Download from: UTS OPUS or Publisher's site
+Gittell, JH, Godfrey, M & Thistlethwaite, J 2013, 'Interprofessional collaborative practice and relational coordination: Improving healthcare through relationships', Journal of Interprofessional Care, vol. 27, no. 3, pp. 210-213.View/Download from: Publisher's site

 McColl, GJ, Thistlethwaite, JE, Wilkinson, T, Schuwirth, LWT & Hu, WCY 2013, 'Re: Where is the next generation of medical educators?', Medical Journal of Australia, vol. 198, no. 10, p.
 535.View/Download from: Publisher's site

-BACKGROUND: Faculty development (FD) has been defined as a planned programme to prepare institutions and faculty members for their roles in the areas of teaching, research, administration and career management.
+Background: Faculty development (FD) has been defined as a planned programme to prepare institutions and faculty members for their roles in the areas of teaching, research, administration and career management.
 However, there are few generalisable evaluations of FD activities available to help family medicine FD planners to choose the most effective training strategies.
-AIM: To assess the evidence for the effectiveness of family medicine FD activities.
-METHOD: Six electronic databases were searched from 1980 to 2010 and included all articles on FD interventions in family medicine.
+Aim: To assess the evidence for the effectiveness of family medicine FD activities.
+Method: Six electronic databases were searched from 1980 to 2010 and included all articles on FD interventions in family medicine.
 Hand searching was also undertaken.
-RESULTS: A total of 4520 articles were identified, 46 fulfilled the search criteria and were reviewed across three domains: (a) Context, i.e. setting, participation and funding. (b)Content/Process, i.e. theoretical framework, focus of intervention/learning outcomes, types of FD intervention and instructional methods. (c) Evaluation using Freeth et al's adaptation of Kirkpatrick's outcome levels.
-CONCLUSION: FD activities appear highly valued by the participants, leading to changes in learning and behaviour.
+Results: A total of 4520 articles were identified, 46 fulfilled the search criteria and were reviewed across three domains: (a) Context, i.e. setting, participation and funding. (b)Content/Process, i.e. theoretical framework, focus of intervention/learning outcomes, types of FD intervention and instructional methods. (c) Evaluation using Freeth et al's adaptation of Kirkpatrick's outcome levels.
+Conclusion: FD activities appear highly valued by the participants, leading to changes in learning and behaviour.
 Changes in organisational practice and student learning were not frequently reported.
 The continued success of family medicine FD will depend on the contextual approach/collegial support, adaptability of the programmes, robust evaluation and adequate funding in terms of resources and time. © 2013 Informa UK Ltd. All rights reserved: reproduction in whole or part not permitted.

 This paper focuses on a context where interdisciplinarity intersects with interprofessionality: the work of children's services professionals who address the needs of children identified as vulnerable.
 It draws on evidence and perspectives from two disciplines - educational studies and health care - to consider the issues and challenges posed by learning and/or working across disciplinary boundaries and why these have proved so obdurate. © 2012 Copyright 2012 Society for Educational Studies.

-Coomber, J, Charlton, R, Thistlethwaite, JE & England, L 2012, 'Can GPs working in secure environments in England re-license using the Royal College of General Practitioners revalidation proposals?', BMC family practice, vol. 13, pp. 123-123.View/Download from: UTS OPUS or Publisher's site
+Coomber, J, Charlton, R, Thistlethwaite, JE & England, L 2012, 'Can GPs working in secure environments in England re-license using the Royal College of General Practitioners revalidation proposals?', BMC family practice, vol. 13, pp. 123-123.View/Download from: Publisher's site

 BACKGROUND: Revalidation for UK doctors is expected to be introduced from late 2012.
 For general practitioners (GPs), this entails collecting supporting information to be submitted and assessed in a revalidation portfolio every five years.
 The aim of this study was to explore the feasibility of GPs working in secure environments to collect supporting information for the Royal College of General Practitioners' (RCGP) proposed revalidation portfolio.
 METHODS: We invited GPs working in secure environments in England to submit items of supporting information collected during the previous 12 months using criteria and standards required for the proposed RCGP revalidation portfolio and complete a GP issues log.
 Initial focus groups and initial and follow-up semi-structured face-to-face and telephone interviews were held to explore GPs' views of this process.
 Quantitative and qualitative data were analysed using descriptive statistics and identifying themes respectively.
 RESULTS: Of the 50 GPs who consented to participate in the study, 20 submitted a portfolio.
 Thirty-eight GPs participated in an initial interview, nine took part in a follow-up interview and 17 completed a GP issues log.
 GPs reported difficulty in collecting supporting information for valid patient feedback, full-cycle clinical audits and evidence for their extended practice role(s) as sessional practitioners in the high population turnover custodial environment.
 Peripatetic practitioners experienced more difficulty than their institution based counterparts collating this evidence.
 CONCLUSIONS: GPs working in secure environments may experience difficulties in collecting the newer types of supporting information for the proposed RCGP revalidation portfolio primarily due to their employment status within a non-medical environment and characteristics of the detainee population.
 Increased support from secure environment service commissioners and employers will be a prerequisite for these practitioners to ena...

-Zhang, JJ, Wilkinson, D, Parker, MH, Leggett, A & Thistlethwaite, J 2012, 'Evaluating workplace-based assessment of interns in a Queensland hospital: does the current instrument fit the purpose?', The Medical journal of Australia, vol. 196, no. 4, p.
+Zhang, JJ, Wilkinson, D, Parker, MH, Leggett, A & Thistlethwaite, J 2012, 'Evaluating workplacebased assessment of interns in a Queensland hospital: Does the current instrument fit the purpose?', Medical Journal of Australia, vol. 196, no. 4, p.
 243.View/Download from: Publisher's site

-Matthews, L, Pockett, R, Nisbet, G, Thistlethwaite, J, Dunston, R, Lee, A & White, JF 2011, 'Building Capacity In Australian Interprofessional Health Education: Perspectives From Key Health And Higher Education Stakeholders', Australian Health Review, vol. 35, no. 2, pp. 136-140.View/Download from: UTS OPUS or Publisher's site
+Matthews, L, Pockett, R, Nisbet, G, Thistlethwaite, J, Dunston, R, Lee, A & White, JF 2011, 'Building Capacity In Australian Interprofessional Health Education: Perspectives From Key Health And Higher Education Stakeholders', Australian Health Review, vol. 35, no. 2, pp. 136-140.View/Download from: Publisher's site

 Abstract Objective.
 A substantial literature engaging with the directions and experiences of stakeholders involved in interprofessional health education exists at the international level, yet almost nothing has been published that documents and analyses the Australian experience.
 Accordingly, this study aimed to scope the experiences of key stakeholders in health and higher education in relation to the development of interprofessional practice capabilities in health graduates in Australia.
 Methods.
 Twenty-seven semi-structured interviews and two focus groups of key stakeholders involved in the development and delivery of interprofessional health education in Australian higher education were undertaken.
 Interview data were coded to identify categories that were organised into key themes, according to principles of thematic analysis.
 Results.
 Three themes were identified: the need for common ground between health and higher education, constraints and enablers in current practice, and the need for research to establish an evidence base.
 Five directions for national development were also identified.
 Conclusions.
 The study identified a range of interconnected changes that will be required to successfully mainstream interprofessional education within Australia, in particular, the importance of addressing issues of culture change and the need for a nationally coordinated and research informed approach.
 These findings reiterate those found in the international literature.

-Patel, S, Brown, S, Friede, T, Griffiths, F, Lord, J, Ngunjiri, A, Thistlethwaite, J, Tysall, C, Woolvine, M & Underwood, M 2011, 'Study protocol: improving patient choice in treating low back pain (IMPACT-LBP): a randomised controlled trial of a decision support package for use in physical therapy.', BMC musculoskeletal disorders, vol. 12, p.
-52.View/Download from: UTS OPUS or Publisher's site
+Patel, S, Brown, S, Friede, T, Griffiths, F, Lord, J, Ngunjiri, A, Thistlethwaite, J, Tysall, C, Woolvine, M & Underwood, M 2011, 'Study protocol: Improving patient choice in treating low back pain (IMPACT - LBP): A randomised controlled trial of a decision support package for use in physical therapy', BMC MUSCULOSKELETAL DISORDERS, vol. 12.View/Download from: Publisher's site

 Background: This paper reports findings of a pilot interprofessional problem based learning (PBL) study in the faculties of Medicine and Pharmacy at the University of Sydney, New South Wales.
 The aim of the research was to investigate whether small group interprofessional learning activities with medical and pharmacy students can lead to: changes in attitude toward each other and toward interprofessional education (IPE); added value when learning together; and better understanding of each other's professional roles.
 Methods: Nineteen medical and 20 pharmacy students participated in two, 2-hour PBL tutorials focussed on conducting a Home Medicines Review.
 The Attitudes to Health Professionals Questionnaire (AHPQ) was used to measure attitude change pre- and postinterprofessional PBL.
 Paired t-tests were used to analyse pre- and post-IPE data.
 Focus groups were conducted with the students after the PBL sessions.
 These were audio-recorded, transcribed and analysed.
 Results: Students reported added value from the IPE experience.
 Pharmacy students reported a small but significant change in attitude toward the medical students on the AHPQ caring scale, rating them as more caring post-IPE (p=0.001).
 Although medical students rated the pharmacy students more caring after the intervention, this was not statistically significant (p=0.08).
 Medical students valued the pharmacy students' input and knowledge.
 Conclusion: There was evidence of a positive change in students' attitudes to the other profession after only two sessions.
 Aspects of IPE design such as explicit interprofessional learning outcomes, the use of PBL processes, and relevant learning activities were important to the success of this pilot study